EarthMC/AltFinder/README.md

+# **Development currently paused, if you are interested in the plugin, create an issue and I'll get right back to developing it.**

 # AltFinder

 A spigot plugin to track down alternative accounts made for EarthMC.
-Not released yet. **(Development currently paused)**
+Not released yet.

 ## Coming features:
 Check accounts against the database of stolen accounts MCLeaks.